Melbourne vs Sydney: Here’s Why Sydney Should Win

 12. And Sydney is easier to drive around in

 I’ve heard people talk negatively about Sydney’s “spaghetti street mess”, but I find the city quite easy to get around.
 Everything is clearly labelled and you don’t have to deal with trams, hook turns or anything else of the sort.

 Melbourne’s grid is delightfully easy to navigate through, but once you get out into the ‘burbs, it’s a mess.
 Trams intersect roundabouts, hook turns terrify anyone who’s never had to take one before and weirdly, lines on the road often don’t marry up when you go across intersections, causing everyone to drive into the wrong lanes.

 Overall, Sydney is a city where everyone is resigned to driving around.
 Melbourne has sort of half-heartedly tried to do the public transport thing and is now seemingly stuck between the two.

 13. Everyone talks down on the city and Sydneysiders couldn’t care less

 This is what I love the most about Sydneysiders.
+An article entitled “Melbourne vs Sydney” which declared Melbs the winner wouldn’t phase them.
 They know how the rest of the country feels about them and they could not give a toss.